aaronparker/aaronparker.github.io/_posts/2012-03-05-delivering-office-with-app-v-sequencer-recommendations.md

 # Snapshots

 Once Windows has been configured, shutdown the VM – never take a snapshot of the virtual machine with the App-V Sequencer running.
 Each App-V package must have a unique GUID and snapshots with the Sequencer running are often a source of duplicate GUIDs.
-Additionally a VM in a shutdown state will take less room on disk for a snapshot because the VM&#8217;s RAM won&#8217;t be included in the snapshot.
+Additionally a VM in a shutdown state will take less room on disk for a snapshot because the VM's RAM won't be included in the snapshot.

 Periodically rollback the VM to this snapshot to install the latest updates from Windows Update, then re-create the snapshot.